amanrai31/Tools-Tech/Networking/README2.md

 **Host must follow a set of rules like any language has some set of rules while communicating**

-Like Human body is made up of various systems (Skeletal, Respiratory, Nervous, Cardiovascular, Muscular etc.), similarly OSI model divides rules of networking into 7 layers(if all layers are functioning, host can share data)
+Like Human body is made up of various systems (Skeletal, Respiratory, Nervous, Cardiovascular, Muscular etc.), similarly OSI model divides rules of networking into 7 **LAYERS** (if all layers are functioning, host can share data)

 ### 1. Physical Layer (Transporting bits)